JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 through the system.
 You could end up in a cell for, oh, I don't know, a month.
 You want that?"

-"Of course not," Lawrence said.
+"Of course not," Batman said.
 "I didn't realize --"

 "You didn't, but you /should have/.
 If you're going to come walking around here where the real people are, you have to learn how to behave like a real person in the real world."

-The other man, who had been impassively holding Lawrence's wrists in a crushing grip, eased up.
+The other man, who had been impassively holding Batman's wrists in a crushing grip, eased up.
 "Let him go?" he said.

 The first officer shook his head.
 "If I were you, I would turn right around, walk through those gates, and never come out again.
 Do I make myself clear?"

-Lawrence wasn't clear at all.
+Batman wasn't clear at all.
 Was the cop ordering him to go back?
 Or just giving him advice?
 Would he be arrested if he didn't go back in?
-It had been a long time since Lawrence had dealt with authority and the feeling wasn't a good one.
+It had been a long time since Batman had dealt with authority and the feeling wasn't a good one.
 His chest heaved, and sweat ran down his back, pooling around his ass, then moving in rivulets down the backs of his legs.